 Squaw Lake is a tiny city located in the state of Minnesota.
 With a population of 102 people and just one neighborhood, Squaw Lake is the 521st largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Squaw Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Squaw Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Squaw Lake are a mix of both white- and blue-collar jobs.
 Overall, Squaw Lake is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Squaw Lake who work in sales jobs (24.14%), healthcare suport services (17.24%), and healthcare (13.79%).

 Also of interest is that Squaw Lake has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.59% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 27.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Squaw Lake’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Squaw Lake’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Squaw Lake has relatively fewer families with younger children, and/or college students.
 Combined, this makes Squaw Lake a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.